KOSOVA: BEYOND THE NAME

-Albanian Institute presents Artist Talk Lecture Series with visual artist Alban MUJA in conversation with curator Colin HUERTER.
+The Albanian Institute presents Artist Talk lecture series with visual artist ALBAN MUJA in conversation with COLIN HUERTER.

 Alban Muja, born 1980 in Mitrovica, Kosovo, is a visual artist and filmmaker working across mediums and dimensions in order to explore and, oftentimes, further explicate the social, cultural, political, economic, and quotidian complexities of modern life.
 Often inspired by unanticipated discoveries in his daily life, and influenced by the transformation processes in the wider surrounding region, he investigates history, customs, and socio-political themes and links them to his position in Kosovo today.

 Colin Huerter, a curatorial expert on the emerging international art scene, is a New York-based lecturer, advisor, curator, currently a director of RH Contemporary Art Gallery in Chelsea.

 Alban’s artistic position is in a way very specific since it reflects and comments on contemporary society and its burdens within a geo–political context.
 His artworks are permeated with the bitterness of the geopolitical, social and artistic system, which is communicated by individual artistic acts – some ironic, some intimate but always critical.
 Take for example, one of his artworks titled Tonys, a photograph of nine Kosovar boys, named Tony or Tonyblair, dressed like Tony Blair, against a back drop with Tony Blair’s face.
 All nine boys were born in 1999, the year their country gained its independence, which many attribute to England’s Prime Minister’s conviction to help Kosovo safely re-gain its authority to exercise its national identity.
 This piece makes one ponder over Kosovo’s history prior to 1999 but also reflect on its new history being made by introducing non-Albanian names to their national identity.